 The NSSA recognises that the high costs of sailing can be a barrier to participation for some young people.
 In order to counter this, the NSSA have run several schemes in order to increase participation of these young people.
 These have included:

 -The provision of boats for events.
 The NSSA has provided short-term loan of boats to young people who are not able to own their own boat.
-At the 2018 regatta, we provided the use of six Z420's to young people, which allowed 12 young people to get out on the water.

 Girls at the NSSA